1. HOME

 In 2024, The Alaska Club invested in a “super slide” to its indoor pool, largely appealing to kids; the 21-and-over spa has potential to interest young adults in maintaining a membership as they age out of their parents’ homes.

-The addition of the spa is part of The Alaska Club’s intention to center itself as a “family club,” notes Clark.
+The addition of the spa is part of The Alaska Club’s intention to center itself as a “family club,” notes Cedeno.
 She highlights how members who came to the club as kids with their families are now grown up and bring their own children.
-Clark says, “[The Alaska Club] is forty years old, so we have had a number of members who said, ‘Oh, I used to be here when I was a kid.
+Cedeno says, “[The Alaska Club] is forty years old, so we have had a number of members who said, ‘Oh, I used to be here when I was a kid.
 My parents used to drop me off here to play in the summer.’”

 Access to the spa is included in club membership, but guest passes do not include spa access.